jumpjet71/biodome/README.md

 * `grunt test`: Run all server js and all client JavaScript [Mocha](http://visionmedia.github.io/mocha/) unit tests headless in [PhantomJS](http://phantomjs.org/).
 * `grunt watch`: This is a developer convenience method for watching JavaScript and CSS file and automatically building them whenever you save.

+NOTE: [MongoDB](http://www.mongodb.org/) needs to be running in order to run build and test tasks.

-### Running The Project
+### Running The Application

-The project is comprised of different running modes.
+The project is comprised of different running modes:

 * `grunt run-test-mode`: To run the application in test mode.
 * `grunt run-dev-mode`: To run the application in development mode.

+NOTE: [MongoDB](http://www.mongodb.org/) needs to be running in order to run project.